 3. Create a great landing page (with FAQ)

-There are clear features that make a successful referral program landing page.
-Your referral page should be clear and easy to follow to take your brand to the next level.
-Avoid bogging the page with too much text or design features.
+Your referral program’s landing page should be clear and easy to follow to take your brand to the next level.
+Avoid bogging the page down with too much text or design features.
 Oftentimes, customers are most interested in the reward and skip over the rest anyway.

-It’s also important to outline key factors of the reward, including an FAQ section that answers customers’ potential hangups.
-Here you can explain the program without crowding your design, and it can quickly and effectively inform your readers.
-Bonus benefit: you can easily update with any program updates or changes without completely redesigning the page.
+It’s also important to outline key factors of the referral reward, including through an FAQ section that answers customers’ potential hangups.
+Here, you can explain the program without crowding your design, and quickly and effectively inform your readers.
+Bonus benefit: you can easily update the FAQ with any program updates or changes, without completely redesigning the landing page.

 4. Include eye-catching images and visuals

-Referral page visuals will be the first thing to catch the customers’ eyes.
-From e-commerce page design and layout, to images and graphics, these are the first things that will grab your readers’ attention.
-You can also use this to your advantage by creating visuals that explain the process, or to break up long sections of text — it’s win-win!
+Referral page visuals will be the first thing to catch customers’ eyes.
+From e-commerce page design and layout, to images and graphics, visuals grab your readers’ attention.
+Use this to your advantage by creating graphics that explain the process, or images that break up long sections of text – it’s a win-win!

 A successful way to win over customers with your incentive idea is with a “hero shot.”
 A hero shot is an image of someone enjoying the benefits you’re offering.
 When customers see the perk, they are more likely to follow through with the program and strive to earn the reward.

 5. Thank customers on your refer-a-friend program page

-Offering rewards is a sure-fire way to thank customers for their referred friends.
+Offering rewards is a surefire way to thank customers for their referred friends.
 The opportunity to earn helps them feel appreciated by being compensated for their loyalty.
-And their loyalty means bringing in more customers, and therefore, more business for your brand.
+And their loyalty means they’ll bring in more customers, and therefore, more business for your brand.

 Being sincere in your thanks can go a long way in earning trust.
 Include a heartfelt thank-you in your referral sales page for a way to gain and retain customer loyalty, including repeat business and future leads.